MozillaTN/Dhirajzilla/docs/about.md

 ---
 layout: page
 navigation_title: About
-title: About MozillaTN SNSCT
+title: About MozillaTN Dhirajzilla
 permalink: /about/
 cover: 'https://mozillatn.github.io/clubs/assets/mozilla-tn-bannerc.png'
 ---

-SNSCT Mozilla Campus Club is a Club functioning under Mozilla Tamilnadu.
+Dhirajzilla Mozilla Campus Club is a Club functioning under Mozilla Tamilnadu.

 We believe in keeping the power of web in people’s hands.
 We envision a world where web is **free and fair**.

-We are a bunch of high spirited folks.
+DGCTians are a bunch of high spirited folks.
 We are a team.

 You and me.
 We and us.